civilian/django-tutorial-polls/README.md

 * Database configuration
 Just the installation

-* How to run tests
+* How to run tests: $ python manage.py test polls

-* Deployment instructions

 ### Contribution guidelines ###
 Was just a tutorial.